justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 ...

 And depending on how you count the people the query finds between 678 and 727 people that authored commits in libcurl's lib/ directory.
+That was Daniel's first question.

+To answer his next three questions I'd need to simulate the application of hunks in SPARQL or add the output of `git blame` to the RDF.

+## Closing Thoughts

+It is fun to imagine having all the git repos in Github as RDF graphs in a massive triplestore and asking questions with SPARQL.

+In my example queries I didn't make use of the fact that each source code line is in the data.
+Most triplestores have full text search capabilities so I'll write some queries that make use of that too.